BuildMan-Alpha/AlphaHelp/helpserver/README.md

 You did not install xsltproc and/or did not copy the files from the AlphaHelp/helpserver/xsltproc_win directory into AlphaHelp/helpserver.

-## Maintaining the links.json file
+## Maintaining the Links list.json file

 The helpserver has a links.json file that it uses to resolve 'robust' links.
 If files are moved, these robust links can be fixed up by running this code: